TUB-DVG/wissen-digital-ewb/02_work_doc/Import_export_update.md

 # Notes:
  - There seems to be an issue with decimal fíelds when using the import_export django app, decimal fields always get the update status even when no changes are to be made.
+(FIXED)
  - It seems to be very important to initialize your model fields with "null=True"
  - When dealing with foreign key objects without using the foreignKey widget, if the object does not exist, a comparison cannot be made and this causes an issue .
 A solution found would be to change the attribute for each field in your model resource in the before_import_row function ( they could be changed to none but then no comparison would be made and the GUI would not display anything, another way is to change the attributes to random string : compare to no existing field).
  - Deleting rows from an xlsx or csv  file manually causes the functionality to crash, instead creating a new xlsx file and copying all the data except the row to deleted seems to be a solution.
  - It is recommended to not import large files in one import action(rows exceeding 1000), it would be advised to limit every xlsx or csv file to 500 rows.
  - The import id field must match with the column name (including lower and upper cases).
+ # USAGE NOTES:
+ 1- When opening the csv with libre office use only semicolon.
+2- make sure to change the type of the column: fkz, PLZ_AS, PLZ_ZWE from standard to text before clicking next 3- after the csv is opened change the FKZ to fkz and save as xlsx.

+Use the xlsx file for import

 # Admin page layout:
 ## General.